dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 Udaloys is limping along at a sorry 6 knots, and the Kiev has drifted to a halt.
 It looks like one of the Sovremennys might be a little slowed too.
 And are they all coming to a stop, rallying around the striken Kiev, where my sub can pounce on them?
-Heck no\!
+Heck no!
 The rotters are buggering off, leaving the Kiev behind.

 The Corpus Christi comes up to periscope depth for another update and